 The keywords in your competitor’s campaign should be: transferwise, hifx, ofx and worldfirst.

 Easy, right?
-If these brands don’t use AdWords you are in luck because your ads will be shown above their organic results when someone searches for these brands.
+If these brands don’t use Google Ads you are in luck because your ads will be shown above their organic results when someone searches for these brands.

 2. Add a campaign for your own brand keywords to avoid someone doing this little trick mentioned in number one to you

 If your site’s SEO isn’t great or you’re working on it and we all know it takes time… bidding on your brand’s keywords ensures you always show at the top the search results page when someone specifically searches for your brand.